Wayne M. Collins: Tule Lake and the Renunciants

 When the federal appeals court ruled that each renunciant's case had to be individually decided, Collins embarked on a 23-year campaign, filing thousands of court cases to successfully recover the renunciants' citizenships.
+Collins said that he viewed the renunciations as an expression of their "opposition to injustice."

 Japanese Latin American internees

 Collins represented some 3,000 Japanese Latin Americans kidnapped by the U.S. during the war to be bartered for American prisoners of war.
 While most were deported after the war as "undesirable aliens", Collins successfully enabled hundreds to remain and make their homes in America.

 Iva Toguri

 In 1949 Collins, with Besig and Theodore Tamba, defended Iva Toguri D'Aquino against charges of treason.
 Through the use of perjured testimony and falsified evidence, she was convicted of being "Tokyo Rose" in the most expensive trial in American history as of that time.
 Following her release from prison in 1956, Collins continued his efforts to have her name cleared.

 Other legal activities

 In addition to his case work on behalf of Japanese Americans, Collins performed other legal activities during the 1950s and 1960s.
 This included legal work on behalf of the Swedenborgian Church, the defense of some East Indian immigrants against deportation, the representation of several educators who had refused to sign California's loyalty oath, and the defense of several Berkeley Free Speech Movement leaders.